 - Moisturizers and serums for barrier repair

-- Cleansing oils to remove makeup while softening skin
+- Cleansing oils that remove makeup without stripping the skin

-- Research into wound healing and tissue regeneration
+- Advanced treatments for wound healing and tissue regeneration

 Key Takeaway

-Oleic acid is far more than just another fatty acid.
-It’s a skin-nourishing powerhouse that hydrates, heals, and boosts the performance of other actives.
-Rooted in ancient beauty rituals and validated by modern science, oleic acid deserves a central place in formulations for dry, sensitive, and mature skin.
-With the right balance, it helps keep skin soft, resilient, and radiant.
+Ultimately, oleic acid is far more than just another fatty acid.
+It acts as a skin-nourishing powerhouse that hydrates, heals, and amplifies the performance of other actives.
+Rooted in ancient rituals and validated by modern science, oleic acid deserves a central place in formulations for dry, sensitive, and mature skin.
+With the right balance, it keeps skin resilient, radiant, and soft